openvinotoolkit/openvino/docs/install_guides/installing-openvino-pip.md

 ## Installing OpenVINO Runtime

-The OpenVINO Runtime package contains the Inference Engine.
-Use the following command:
+The OpenVINO Runtime contains a set of libraries for an easy inference integration into your applications and supports heterogeneous execution across Intel® CPU and Intel® GPU hardware.
+To install OpenVINO Runtime, use the following command:
 ```
 pip install openvino
 ```